 What does a financial assessment involve?

-- The more income and capital you have, the more you may be asked to pay.
+The more income and capital you have, the more you may need to contribute.

-If you are receiving care in your own home as opposed to living in a care home, the value of your home will not be included in the assessment so long as you will continue to live there.
+If you receive care at home (not in a care home), the value of your home is not included as long as you continue living there.

 What does the means test for home care involve?